Widow in Newfoundland with a $1M Estate: Cottage Capital Gains and Probate Fees in 2026

 Question: What capital gains tax does a $500K cottage with $300K in gains trigger at death?

 Answer: Under section 70(5) of the Income Tax Act, the cottage is deemed sold at fair market value immediately before death, crystallizing the full $300,000 capital gain.
-The 2026 two-tier inclusion rules apply: the first $250,000 of annual capital gains is included at 50% ($125,000 taxable), and the remaining $50,000 is included at 66.67% ($33,335 taxable).
-Total taxable capital gain on the cottage: approximately $158,335 added to the deceased's terminal T1 return.
-At top combined federal-provincial marginal rates, the income tax on this gain alone can exceed $75,000 — far more than the $6,000 Newfoundland probate fee that gets the headline attention.
+Canada's capital gains inclusion rate is a flat 50% for all individuals in 2026 (the proposed June 2024 increase to 66.67% above $250K was cancelled by the federal government in March 2025), so $300,000 × 50% = $150,000 of taxable capital gain is added to the deceased's terminal T1 return.
+At top combined federal-provincial marginal rates, the income tax on this gain alone can land in the $72,000–$81,000 range — far more than the $6,000 Newfoundland probate fee that gets the headline attention.

 Question: Can the principal residence exemption cover the cottage instead of the home?